 Time saving tip: Chop extra green onion tips or chives and store in a container with some paper towel.
 They will keep for about 3-5 days.

-To replace cooked onion, you can chop an equivalent amount of the green part of a leak.
-I find sautéed leak leaves work really well for soup, spaghetti sauce, stuffing and many other dishes that call for fried onions.
-Leak tops are easy to find at every grocery store.
+To replace cooked onion, you can chop an equivalent amount of the green part of a leek.
+I find sautéed leek leaves work really well for soup, spaghetti sauce, stuffing and many other dishes that call for fried onions.
+Leek tops are easy to find at every grocery store.

 Most people like to blame their problems on gluten.
 Poor gluten takes the blame for a lot of problems.
 If you have celiac disease (allergy to gluten), then gluten really is the problem and you have follow a strict gluten free diet for life.
 There’s also a new condition called non celiac gluten sensitivity that has a interesting body of research behind it.
 However with IBS, it is the fructans in wheat that cause digestive problems.
 Luckily, with IBS you don’t have to cut out wheat altogether as the low FODMAP diet is not as strict as you may think.
 What most people don’t know is that you can have small amounts of wheat.
 Low FODMAP does not mean wheat free or gluten free.

-According to the Monash University Low FODMAP app, traditional sourdough made from wheat is low FODMAP at 2 slices (100 grams) and traditional spelt sourdough is low FODMAP at 2 slices (82 grams).
-I have a few clients who are self-proclaimed bread snobs who were thrilled to hear this news!!
-By owning a small kitchen scale (available in most grocery stores for $10) you can weigh your bread to make sure you are within the limit.
+According to the Monash University Low FODMAP app, sourdough made from wheat or spelt is low FODMAP at 2 slices.
 Traditionally made sourdough bread is easier to digest because the long rising process allows the bacteria in the sourdough starter to break down (or digest) the fructans.
-Therefore, a traditional sourdough loaf that was given a lengthy time to rise (over 24 hours), will be lower in fructans.
+Therefore, a traditional sourdough loaf that was given a lengthy time to rise (about 12 hours), will be lower in fructans.

 In a nutshell, here is what to look for with sourdough bread: